-Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR, EURIBOR or Prime rate.
-All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
-The spread provided includes payment-in-kind, or PIK, interest and other fee rates, if any.
+Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L" or EURIBOR or "E".
+All securities are subject to a LIBOR or Prime rate floor where a (1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index spread is provided, unless noted.
+The spread provided includes PIK interest and other fee rates, if any.
 Valued based on PSSL's accounting policy.